 Tunsai (Rabbit) Ceramic Water Purifier

-Household water treatment methods and products available in local market, including Resource Development International – Cambodia (RDIC) and Engineers Without Borders Australia (EWB Australia) – RDIC Ceramic Water Filter
+Household water treatment methods and products available in local market, including Resource Development International – Cambodia (RDIC) and Engineers Without Borders Australia (EWB Australia)

-Locally sourced clay and rice husk are processed then mixed with water, pressed into the filter shape, fired to a ceramic state, flow rate tested to ensure production consistency and coated with silver nitrate solution.
+The product is manufactured from locally sourced clay and rice husk are processed then mixed with water, pressed into the filter shape, fired to a ceramic state, flow rate tested to ensure production consistency and coated with silver nitrate solution.

 Hydrologic can also arrange to export Tunsai water filters to countries around the world.
 To date, Hydrologic have exported to resellers in Yemen, Sri Lanka and Vietnam.